ryanmcdonough/lexplore/README.md

-# Extracting Structured JSON from NDAs with Langchain and Pydantic
+# Extracting Structured JSON from Documents with Langchain and Pydantic

 This repository contains code for extracting structured data from multi-party Non-Disclosure Agreements (NDAs) using Large Language Models (LLMs).
 We use Langchain to create prompts and Pydantic to ensure the extracted data conforms to our defined schema.